 Nuclear Weapons Taboo: None as such.
 You can fire little (0.17t equivalent) fusion devices at 300 RPM if you have a Medium mount and enough money — one Razor shell is worth more than a good fire&forget missile.
 Of course, there's also a Reaper for Heavy mounts that shoots at 100 RPM smaller, more powerful and more acceleration-tolerant conversion shells.
-"Fraternal War" loading screen is one Set The World On Fire image — granted, it's called so because no one's particularly happy about it, and "clean" fusion blast, while leaving some induced radioactivity, is not nearly as bad as a nuke's fallout.
+"Fraternal War" loading screen is one Set The World On Fire image — granted, it's called so because no one's particularly happy about it, and "clean" fusion blasts, while leaving some induced radioactivity, are not nearly as bad as a nuke's fallout.

-Organic Technology: Mostly, Rlaan, and they use it anywhere short of hermetic enclosures and high-energy devices.
+Organic Technology: Mostly Rlaan, and they use it anywhere short of hermetic enclosures and high-energy devices.
 They also like "organic" look, so their bases tend to resemble fun-sized starfish or radiolaria.

 Wetware CPU: Everywhere.
 And your little repair robot too.
 Because true AI is just too expensive and computers without it tend to be dumb appliances.
 Also, Hellspawn.